-From 1 July 2015, Energex's ACS include public lighting, connection, metering and ancillary network services.
-As the AER only approved a RAB for public lighting and metering services, only assets relating to these services are included and reported in the ACS Assets template consistent with the EB RIN Instructions and Definitions.
+From 1 July 2015, Energex's ACS includes public lighting, connection, metering and ancillary network services.
+As the AER only approved a RAB for public lighting and metering services, only assets relating to these services are included and reported in the EB RIN Assets template for ACS, consistent with the EB RIN Instructions and Definitions.